unimarkup/specification/markup/logic/contracts/README.md

 **WIP**

-Contracts are similar to Traits in Rust, or interfaces in object-oriented languages.
+Contracts are similar to Traits in the Rust programming language, or interfaces in object-oriented languages.

-## Defining contracts
+## Creating contracts

+A contract is created like a struct type definition, and may add default implementations if applicable.

 Every contract has the implicit generic type `self` as placeholder for any type that may comply to the contract.

-A contract is defined like a struct type definition, and may add default implementations if applicable.

 ```
 {#contract From<T> := (